Wang-Jingyi09/react-assignment/README.md

 1. use 'useParams' hook from Router to access the dynamic parameter id.

-1. Fetch data of movie cast message through API calling with 'useQuery' hook form React Query.
+1. Fetch data of movie cast message through API calling with 'useQuery' hook in movieCreditsPage.js to form React Query.

 ## add a static endpoint /movie/popular